capi5k/capi5k-openstack/README.md

 * Legacy network configured to be high available (one nova-network / compute node)
 * Nodes are put in a local routed VLAN.

-This script has been successfully tested in :
-* Rennes site
-* Lyon site
-* Nancy site
-* Toulouse site

 Openstack is bootstraped with the following:

 * Some base images (see ```xp.conf```)